-- Move oven rack to middle positions, and preheat oven to 350 degrees.
+- Move oven rack to middle position.

-- MAKE CHEESECAKE MIXTURE: In the bowl of stand mixer, or using a large bowl and handheld mixer, add cream cheese, granulated sugar, pumpkin puree, vanilla extract, and pumpkin pie spice.
+- In the bowl of a stand mixer or using a large bowl and handheld mixer, add cream cheese, granulated sugar, pumpkin puree, vanilla extract, and pumpkin pie spice.

-- Bake for 25 minutes, and cool slightly for about 5-10 minutes on a wire rack.
+- Bake for 25 minutes, and cool slightly on a wire rack for 5-10 minutes on a wire rack.

-- TO FINISH: Drizzle with caramel topping as desired, and serve with graham crackers and gingersnaps.
+- Drizzle with caramel topping as desired.